Co-Artistic Directors

 Zeb Hults (he/him), was the scenic director for Wonderlust’s Incarceration Play Project, the Adoption Play Project, and Six Characters in Search of an Author Meets a Reality TV Show, and he was the technical director for the Capitol Play Project.
 He is a transplant to Minneapolis from New York City and Connecticut.
 Locally, Zeb has also worked as Technical Director or Stage Manager for Penumbra Theatre, Theatre Novi Most, Eclectic Edge Ensemble, Maple Grove HS, Circus Juventas, and Mad Munchkin Productions.
 He is currently the Assistant Technical Director for the Theatre Arts & Dance Dept. at the University of Minnesota.
 During his eight years in NYC, he worked Off-Broadway, in the theatre/event/fashion industry, and traveled across the country for a design firm, installing large-scale seasonal displays for casinos.
 In CT, he worked for the Goodspeed Opera House, was the Technical Director for the Greater Hartford Academy of the Arts in Hartford, CT and as a Project Manager for Global Scenic Services in Bridgeport, CT.

-Sophie Javna, Ensemble Member (she/they) is a recent transplant from Colorado and Oregon.
+Sophie Javna (she/they) is a recent transplant from Colorado and Oregon.
 She started with Wonderlust Productions as the Assistant Director for The Incarceration Play Project in 2022 and has since performed in their show and participatory ritual, Lost and Found.
 She is also collaborating on their Payne-Phalen Community Engagement project.
 Sophie loves playing with different aspects of theater-making, including acting, puppetry, visual art, singing, writing, movement, directing, and teaching.
 She is getting her Master of Social Work at the University of Minnesota, focusing on community-engaged arts as a therapeutic modality.
 She also gardens!
 Other credits include MN Fringe, Gadfly Theatre Productions, CLIMB Theater, Pillsbury House + Theatre’s Chicago Avenue Project, and Open Eye Theatre.

-Megan Kim, Ensemble Member (she/her), Megan Kim is a graduate of The American Musical and Dramatic Academy-Los Angeles.
+Megan Kim (she/her), Megan Kim is a graduate of The American Musical and Dramatic Academy-Los Angeles.
 She spent 9 years acting and singing in LA performing at various venues such as the Ford Amphitheatre and Fullerton Civic Light Opera, before returning to the Twin Cities.
 She is a company member with Wonderlust Productions.
 She performed in Lost & Found, The Incarceration Play Project, Hopscotch, Contact Tracing, The Capitol Play Project, Overachievers Web Series, The Adoption Play Project, and was the assistant director for Look Again: The Normandale Play Project.
 Other theatre credits include: Artistry, Smartmouth Comedy, Freshwater Theatre, Theatre Unbound and Nautilus Music-Theater.
 She also performs with Pillsbury House + Theatre’s Breaking Ice program.

 Gabriel Peñaloza-Hernandez (he/him/his) is a Texas native who holds a BA in Theatre and a Psychology minor.
 After graduating from Stephen F. Austin State University and completing a one year apprenticeship at the Commonweal Theatre, he decided to stay in the Twin Cities as freelance stage manager for various companies including Stages Theater, Rough Magic, Uprising, Shakespearean Youth Theatre, and Wonderlust Productions.
 He began working with Wonderlust Productions as the Stage Manager for The Incarceration Play Project and since has joined projects including Hopscotch and most recently Lost & Found.